trustgraph-ai/trustgraph/README.md

   format.
 For instance, the wrapping of text between lines in a PDF document is not semantically encoded, so the decoder will see wrapped lines as space-separated.
-- `vector-write-milvus` - Takes vector-entity mappings and records them in the vector embeddings store.
+- `ge-write-milvus` - Takes graph embeddings mappings and records them in the vector embeddings store.

 ## LM Specific Modules

-- `llm-azure-text` - Sends request to AzureAI serverless endpoint
+- `text-completion-azure` - Sends request to AzureAI serverless endpoint
-- `llm-claude-text` - Sends request to Anthropic's API
+- `text-completion-claude` - Sends request to Anthropic's API
-- `llm-ollama-text` -  Sends request to LM running using Ollama
+- `text-completion-ollama` -  Sends request to LM running using Ollama
-- `llm-vertexai-text` -  Sends request to model available through VertexAI API
+- `text-completion-vertexai` -  Sends request to model available through VertexAI API

 ## Quickstart Guide